andylvua/myshell/README.md

 #### https://andylvua.github.io/myshell-docs/

 This also includes documentation for external utilities shipped with the shell.
-Fell free to read it, as it may be useful for understanding the project and it's components.
+Fell free to read it, as it may be useful for understanding the project and its components.

 ## Compilation and running